affancoder/e-commerce/README.md

 ### Key Technologies

 - *HTML & CSS:* These foundational languages were employed to structure content and style elements, ensuring a polished and engaging visual presentation.
-- *JavaScript:* Functionality and interactivity are brought to life through JavaScript, allowing users to explore dynamic features such as adding items to the cart and enhancing the overall user experience.
+- *JavaScript:* Functionality and interactivity are brought to life through JavaScript, allowing users to explore dynamic features such as carousel, bact to top and enhancing the overall user experience.
 - *Bootstrap:* Leveraging the power of Bootstrap, the project benefits from a responsive and mobile-first design approach, guaranteeing a consistent and intuitive interface across diverse devices.

 ### Responsive Design Philosophy